sanketachari15/TA-Management/README.md

 # TA-Management

-**TA MAnagement** is a Application which can be used by Professor - to add and remove new TAs, Manager - to approve or reject TAs added by the Professor, and Student TA - to manage his Profile and get Notifications.
+**TA Management** is a Application which can be used by Professor - to add and remove new TAs, Manager - to approve or reject TAs added by the Professor, and Student TA - to manage his Profile and get Notifications.

 ## Initial Setup